 Contestable AI by Design

-To ensure artificial intelligence (AI) systems respect the human rights to autonomy and dignity, they must allow for human intervention during development and after deployment.
+To ensure artificial intelligence (AI) systems respect human rights to autonomy and dignity, they must allow human intervention throughout their lifecycle.

-This PhD research project aims to develop new knowledge for the design of mechanisms that (1) enable people to meaningfully contest individual automated decisions made by AI systems; and (2) enable people to collectively contest the design and development of AI systems, particularly as it pertains to datasets and models.
+This Ph.D. research project aims to develop new knowledge for the design of mechanisms that (1) enable people to contest individual algorithmic decisions made by AI systems; and (2) enable people to collectively contest the design and development of AI systems, particularly as it pertains to datasets and models.

-AI system transparency, fairness and accountability are not problems that can be solved by purely technical means.
-Effective solutions require a careful consideration of technical and social factors together, and should take local contexts into account.
+AI system fairness, accountability, and transparency are not problems that can be solved by technical means alone.
+Effective solutions require careful consideration of technological and social factors together and should take local contexts into account.
 These are challenges that design research is uniquely equipped to meet.

 The project takes a practice-based, action-oriented approach.
-The main research activity is aimed at prototyping mechanisms for contestation in new and existing AI systems in the lab and in the field, with a special focus on the use of AI by local government for automated decision making in public urban infrastructure.
+The main research activity is prototyping mechanisms for contestation in new and existing AI systems in the lab and the field, focusing on local governments using AI for algorithmic decision-making in urban public administration.

-We aim to present a portfolio of examples of contestable AI in context, along with generative, intermediate-level design knowledge that should aid others in the research and design of AI systems that respect human rights.
+We aim to present a portfolio of examples of contestable AI in context and generative, intermediate-level design knowledge that aids others in researching and designing AI systems that respect human rights.